terraform-ibm-modules/landing-zone-config-tool/docs/Development.md

 npm start
 ```

+### Generating Dropdown Form Contents

+Content in dropdown menus is cached.
+To update the caches, run [this script](../client/src/components/icse/wrappers/caches/cacheAPIcalls.py).

 ### Form Debug Mode

 When running the development server, users can enter into form debug mode which causes all collapsed forms to be open by default.
 To enable form debug mode, select a pattern from the root directory `/`.